Rahma5983/Advanced_Budget_Tracker_L-T_project2/README.md

 Bootstrap
 Chart.js
 ExchangeRate API
-## ⭐ If you like this project, consider giving it a star!
+## ⭐ If you like this project, consider giving it a star
-If you want, I can also:
-✨ Optimize it for GitHub SEO
-🧾 Make a shorter README version
-💼 Write a LinkedIn project post